Dev

 Type System

-The T object builds JSON Schema definitions for tool and prompt inputs.
+T builds JSON Schema definitions for tool and prompt inputs.

 All types accept required, description, and default.